CSCfi/Kielipankki-utilities/docs/howto_negotiate_agreement.md

   * discuss the agreement as a separate point in the legal meeting, if anything is unclear or non-routine
   * fill in the remaining suggestions and clean up the document
   * submit to the depositor for review
+  * when approved by the depositor (and their home organization)
+    * approve all changes and switch off the change tracking,
-  * when approved by the depositor (and their home organization), remove all remaining <instruction text> and background colour, check page numbering for each annex and create a final pdf
+    * remove all remaining <instruction text> and background colour,
+    * remove all comments and annotations,
+    * check page numbering for each annex and
+    * create the final pdf document, to be signed.
   * When the document is ready, see [how to have the agreement signed via UniSign](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_have_agreement_signed.md).